-The prediction of the critical clearing time (CCT) of removing the fault is also critical for the system's transient stability, i.e., the rotor angle stability.
-Since the ML approaches are widely involved, their vulnerabilities arouse from adversarial examples are analyzed in \cite{liu2021gandiam}, where a GAN framework is constructed to generate high-success-rate adversarial examples.
+The prediction of CCT of removing the fault is also critical for the system's transient stability, i.e., the rotor angle stability.
+Since the ML approaches are widely involved, their vulnerabilities arise from adversarial examples are analyzed in \cite{liu2021gandiam}, where a GAN framework is constructed to generate high-success-rate adversarial examples.
 The adversarial perturbation is minimized with the constraint that the deviation of the control output is beyond a certain threshold.
-Specifically, first, the node selector is established to select the target nodes that would cause the largest impact on the control output.
-Second, the backpack encoder and decoder are designed to minimize the injected perturbation and the detection rate and maximize the attack impact on the control output.
-Third, the filter is used to set the legitimate input component as 0.
-Finally, the discriminator is constructed to draw the abnormal data close to normal data.
-However, the training process is very complicated, which might affect the efficiency to update the attack strategy.
+However, the training process is very complicated, which might affect the efficiency of updating the attack strategy.

-Short-term voltage stability (STVS) evaluates the voltage dynamics by verifying if the voltage is within an acceptable level (i.e., over 90\% of the voltage level in the pre-fault period) or if the voltage collapses after interference.
-The ML approaches such as the long short-term memory (LSTM), fully convolutional neural network (FCNN), and back-propagation neural network (BPNN) have been used for STVS.
-The vulnerability of the ML-based STVS is revealed in \cite{ren2022vulpsstvs}.
+STVS evaluates the voltage dynamics by verifying if the voltage is within an acceptable level (i.e., over 90\% of the voltage level in the pre-fault period) or if the voltage collapses after interference.
+The ML approaches such as LSTM, FCNN, and BPNN have been used for STVS.
+The vulnerability of the DL-based STVS is revealed in \cite{ren2022vulpsstvs}.
 Like the traditional image-related adversarial analysis, the adversarial threat is analyzed comprehensively from the aspects of the construction of adversarial examples in white- and black-box scenarios, robustness evaluation with linear and nonlinear binary classifiers, and adversarial training for attack mitigation.
-However, all data collected from the field sites have physical meanings and are checked before being used, which cannot be arbitrarily perturbed.
-Besides, the analysis does not take the characteristics of power system into account except the dataset generated from the real-world power system application.
+However, all data collected from the field sites have physical meanings and are checked before being used, which cannot be arbitrarily perturbed as an image input.
+The analysis does not take the characteristics of the power system into account except for the dataset generated from the real-world power system application.